vitessio/website/content/en/docs/21.0/user-guides/schema-changes/_index.md

   - Each migration requires a failover (aka _successover_, aka _planned reparent_).
   - Total wall clock time is higher since we run the same migration in sequence on different servers.

-## Schema change cycle and operation
+## Schema Change Cycle and Operation

 The cycle of schema changes, from idea to production, is complex, involves multiple environments and possibly multiple teams.
 Below is one possible breakdown common in production.
 Notice how even interacting with the database itself takes multiple steps: